 The following biorational product concentrations that resulted in the highest acceptable levels of phytotoxicity on coleus cuttings were assessed for efficacy in killing mealybugs: 1% Natur’l oil, 1% dish detergent, 0.1% Wetcit®, and 0.1% Vapor Gard®.
 The 1% Natur’l oil dip resulted in a total phytotoxicity rating below 8; 1% dish detergent had a rating of 8.80 but was used because lower concentrations were unlikely to kill mealybugs; 0.1% Wetcit® rated 8.49, the lowest concentration tested; and 0.1% Vapor Gard® at 7.60 had the lowest phytotoxicity rating for that product (Table 1).
 Individual biorational product dips were used to treat twenty five 10 cm long coleus cuttings each with 2 fully developed leaves.
-The cuttings were infested with 15 P. madeirensis ranging from crawlers to virgin female adults.
-The evaluations were completed immediately after dipping and on the subsequent 3rd, 7th and 14th days.
+Cuttings were infested with 15 P. madeirensis ranging from crawlers to virgin females.
+Evaluations were completed immediately after dipping and on the subsequent 3rd, 7th and 14th days.
 Mealybugs were considered dead if they exhibited no movement after being gently touched 3 times with a small moistened paint brush or had a shriveled, hollow and blackened appearance (Hata et al. 1992).
 The threshold for an effective biorational treatment was 70% mortality.
-The tests were conducted for each post-dip day as a 4 x 5 randomized complete block design with 5 replicates.
+Tests were conducted for each post-dip day as a 4 x 5 randomized complete block design with 5 replicates.

-Since the 1% Natur’l oil dip was the most effective biorational treatment with an acceptable level of phytotoxicity in the coleus cuttings, it was evaluated at 5 durations: 1, 15, 30, 60, and 120 sec.
-For each duration, thirty 10 cm long coleus cuttings each with two fully developed leaves were infested with 15 P. madeirensis ranging from nymphs to virgin female adults.
-Mealybug mortality was assessed as before by touch and observation. valuation was conducted as a 2 x 5 randomized complete block design with 3 replicates.
+Since the 1% Natur’l oil dip was the most effective biorational treatment with an acceptable level of phytotoxicity in the coleus cuttings, it was evaluated at 5 dip submerge durations: 1, 15, 30, 60, and 120 sec.
+For each duration, thirty 10 cm long coleus cuttings each with two fully developed leaves were infested with 15 P. madeirensis ranging from nymphs to virgin females.
+Mealybug mortality was assessed as earlier indicated.
+At this time, submergence in distilled water only, was also used as a treatment.
+Evaluations followed a 2 x 5 randomized complete block design with 3 replicates.

 EVALUATION OF NATUR’L OIL VERSUS MAVRIK AQUAFLOW® DIPS FOR CONTROLLING MEALYBUG NYMPHS ON COLEUS CUTTINGS

-Dips comprised of 1% Natur’l oil or the commercial standard 1.68 g (AI) /100L Mavrik Aquaflow® (22.3% tau-fluvalinate in water) were compared for controlling mealybugs on coleus cuttings.
-At 24 h prior to testing, 15 1st, 2nd or 3rd instar P. madeirensis nymphs from the research colony were transferred to 2 fully developed leaves on each 10 cm long coleus cutting using a small moistened paint brush (Daane et al. 2012).
-The infested cuttings were agitated for 60 s in a 3 L plastic container filled with either a Natur’l oil or Mavrik Aquaflow® dip, or distilled water.
+Dips comprised of 1% Natur’l oil, or the commercial standard 1.68 g (AI) /100L Mavrik Aquaflow® (22.3% tau-fluvalinate in water), were compared for controlling mealybugs on coleus cuttings.
+At 24 h prior to testing, fifteen 1st, 2nd, or 3rd instar P. madeirensis nymphs were transferred to 2 fully developed leaves on each 10 cm long coleus cutting (Daane et al. 2012).
+Infested cuttings were agitated for 60 s in a 3 L plastic container filled with either a Natur’l oil or Mavrik Aquaflow®, or distilled water.
 After treatment, individual cuttings were inserted into a moist 5 x 5 x 3.8 cm rockwool blocks inside a separate 3 L plastic container.
-The individual containers for each dip were located randomly on a greenhouse bench and kept under the mist system for 2 weeks using the same irrigation schedule as for plant propagation.
-Two experienced observers independently counted the number of live mealybugs on each cutting after 1, 7 and 14 days.
+Individual containers for each dip were placed randomly on a greenhouse bench and maintained under the mist system for 2 weeks using the same irrigation schedule for plant propagation.
+Two experienced observers independently counted the number of live mealybugs on each cutting after 1, 7, and 14 days.
 To avoid contaminating the newly emerged crawlers, ovisacs were removed from the cuttings.
-Observations were averaged, so there were 5 cuttings per treatment and 3 treatments in a randomized complete block design with 5 replicates.
+Observations were obtained on 5 cuttings per treatment for each of the 3 treatments that utilized a randomized complete block design with 5 replicates.

 STATISTICAL ANALYSIS